 Before the download actually starts, the transfer options dialog will show.
 There you will have a chance to change the transfer options or the target directory.
-The target directory is not shown and cannot be changed if you drag files to external application and the drag&drop shell extension is not installed.
 You can avoid the dialog being shown in preferences.
 In such case you can change the transfer options by selecting preset on Transfer Settings toolbar.

 If you hold